Waiting List Registration

-When your child has been offered a position at the Preschool you are required to pay a one off, non-refundable fee, which is currently $200, to secure the position.
+When your child has been offered a position at the Preschool you are required to pay a one off, non-refundable fee, which is $250 (in 2024) to secure the position.

 The profits from any fundraising go directly into the purchasing of resources to enhance the teaching and learning programme.

 Fundraising events differ from year to year but have included Bunnings BBQ, Fete’s, Trivia Nights, Picture Plates, Tea Towels etc. Often it depends upon the interest from families and having sufficient volunteers and organisers.

 Priority of Access to Preschool (How positions are allocated) and Funding (How the money is allocated)

 The Preschool is a ‘not for profit’, incorporated association and is subject to the requirements of the Corporations Act 2001.

 - NSW State Government Start Strong Preschool Funding which currently covers a percentage of our yearly operational costs.